-- Your fee status Home UK; European Union; Overseas (Not European Union). - Your level of study undergraduate (UG); postgraduate taught (PGT); postgraduate research (PGR). - Your mode of study on campus full-time (FT) study (120 credits UG, 180 PGT) or intensive undergraduate study (180 credits per year over 2 years); on campus part-time (PT) study including variable intensity study (UG ranging from 40 to 80 credits per academic year and PGT ranging from 60 to 100 credits); online distance learning (offered on a fixed fee per year or pay as you go basis).
+- 1. Your fee status Home UK; European Union; Overseas. - 2.
+Your level of study undergraduate (UG); postgraduate taught (PGT); postgraduate research (PGR). - 3.
+Your mode of study For Example: - On campus full-time (FT) study (120 credits UG, 180 PGT) - Modular programmes (FT) - Intensive undergraduate study (180 credits per year over 2 years) - On campus part-time (PT) study including variable intensity study (UG ranging from 40 to 80 credits per academic year) - PGT study (ranging from 60 to 100 credits) - Online distance learning study (offered on a fixed fee per year or pay as you go basis).

-Tuition fees for the first year of study will be clearly set out in your offer letter.
-Your fees are subject to an annual inflation rate rise (capped at 5%) with the exception of regulated fees set by the UK Government, which are charged at the maximum regulated fee.
+Tuition fees for your first year of study will be clearly set out in your offer letter.
+Your fees are subject to an annual inflation rate rise (capped at 5%) except for regulated fees set by the UK Government, which are charged at the maximum regulated fee.
 Undergraduate and postgraduate certificate teacher training home fees are regulated by the UK Government and are subject to change.
+You will be notified of the fee charged in any subsequent years prior to you completing the enrolment process for that year of study.